 - also what they dislike,

-- and what motivates them to make an order with you?
+- and what motivates them to place an order with you.

 You will be able to use this information as your sales feature on your online portal.
-A perfect product is self-explanatory in its services and is able to guide its customer through the user journey seamlessly.
+A perfect product is self-explanatory in its services and can guide its customers through the user journey seamlessly.